nguyen8amk1/My_Own_Philosophy_of_Everything/notes/random_videos/Neovim_from_scratch.md

 LIST OF PLUGINS TO USE, with configs
     + Telescope: fuzzy finder
     + Rose-pine: colorscheme
-    + Tree-sitter: fast language parsing, ...
-    -> I don't think i need it:
+    + Tree-sitter: fast language parsing, SYNTAX HIGHLIGHTING -> I don't think i need it:
         + Harpoon: fast file navigation, with file marking and stuff
         + undotree: have a tree of undo, that you can go back in time, kinda